LeonardoRick/one-activity-base-app/README.md

-# DESCRIPTION OF ONEACTIVTY-BASE-APP
+# DESCRIPTION OF ONE ACTIVTY BASE APP

 Since android update the standard MainActivity app inicializations, it's being a mess to clean a project when you want to start it with only one activity.

-This project is a template to start your project with one simple and clean activity
+This project is a **template** to start your project with one simple and clean activity

 ---